 We have a number of policies and tools in place to support our colleagues in making the right decisions.
-You can find more information about these below, and in the attachments section on the right-hand side of this page.
+You can find more information about these below.

 Code of Business Ethics

-Complementing our company behaviours and Safety Vision, our Code of Business Ethics is one of the most important documents we own.
+Complementing our Safety Vision, our Code of Business Ethics is one of the most important documents we own.
 It sets the standard of behaviour expected of all of us.
 It’s structured by our values and is underpinned by the policies that we follow as an organisation.

 Our Speak Out service is for reporting concerns, suspicions or knowledge of wrongdoing taking place in Network Rail.

 The service is run on our behalf by an external third party and is available 24 hours a day, seven days a week.
-Any reports are handed to our Business Integrity Department for initial review.
+Any reports are handed to our Counter Fraud and Investigations (CFIS) team for initial review.

 Anyone can use our Speak Out service – it’s not just for Network Rail employees, and you can make a report anonymously, if you wish.

 phone 0808 143 0100, or online speakout.networkrail.co.uk

 For more information see our Speak Out (whistleblowing) policy on

 Ethics is a responsibility shared by us all, so it’s important that we’re all clear on what’s expected of us, and those we do business with.